 Auto-translation

-Auto-translation (AT) is a feature that allows you to translate your texts automatically using MT (machine translation) services, or AI (artificial intelligence) models.
-It's a great way to pre-translate your content quickly, and then review and edit the translations as needed.
+Auto-translation (AT) is a feature that allows you to translate your texts automatically using MT (machine translation) services, or AI models (LLMs).
+It's a great way to pre-translate your content quickly, and then review and edit translations as needed.

-• Google Translate - one of the most popular translation services.
-Supports over 100 languages, decent quality translations, and fast processing times.
+• Google Translate: One of the most popular translation services.
+Decent quality translations and fast processing times.

 How to auto-translate?

-With the auto-translation feature, you can translate automatically a single translation, whole language or all languages at once.
+With the auto-translation feature, you can translate automatically a single translation, an entire language or all languages at once.

 One language